astropy/specutils/docs/wcs_utils.rst

 of air, which is used in the air to vacuum conversions.
 There are multiple methods available for the refractive index calculation, most of which agree with each other to a high level of precision.
-However, the Griesen (2006) equation seems to have a small offset from the others (see plot below) and thus in specutils 1.17.0 we have changed from using that method as the default to using the Morton (2000) equation, which is consistent with the IAU standard.
+However, the Griesen (2006) equation seems to have a small offset from the others of about 0.07 Angstrom (at the wavelengths shown in the plot below) and thus in specutils 1.17.0 we have changed from using that method as the default to using the Morton (2000) equation by default, which is consistent with the IAU standard.

 .. image:: air_to_vac_offset.png
    :alt: Results of air to vac conversion at optical wavelengths.